Learn cPanel

 Adding new DNS Zone Records

-• "A" type of record - This type of DNS record is used to show the IP address of the server where the website for your domain name is being hosted.
-Editing this record will switch your domain name resolution to a brand new Web Hosting Server.
+• "A" type of record - This type of DNS record is used to define the IP address of the server where the website for your domain name is being hosted.
+Editing this record allows you to switch your domain name's web hosting server and enable it to open the websites hosted there.

-• "CNAME" type of record - This type of DNS record shows to the DNS service that a domain or a subdomain should resolve on the Web Hosting Server where another domain resolves.
+• "CNAME" type of record - This type of DNS record shows the DNS service that a domain or a subdomain should resolve on the Web Hosting Server where another domain resolves.
 For example, the www subdomain always has a CNAME type of DNS record pointing to the actual domain.
-What DNS will read from that record is the www subdomain should open the same website as domain.com.
-This way, no matter if you access www.domain.com or domain.com you will always end up on the same website.
+What DNS will read from that record is that the "www" subdomain should open on the same website as domain.com.
+This way, no matter if you access www.domain.com or domain.com, you will always end up on the same website.

 • "MX" type of record - This type of DNS record is used to show where the incoming mail server of a domain name is located.
 Please note that this type of record can only accept domains or subdomains as its values.
-Another thing you will need to configure for that record type is the Priority setting which is used if multiple MX records are to be found in a single DNS zone.
-The DNS service will always pick the lowest in priority MX type of record when delivering emails.
+Another thing you will need to configure for that record type is the Priority setting, which is used if multiple MX records are to be found in a single DNS zone.
+The DNS service will always look up the record with the lowest priority and attempt to deliver the email there, before trying the others with higher priority.

 The interface of the "Zone Editor" feature is relatively simple.
 You will be presented with a single table, the rows of which will represent your domain names and the available actions you can take with those.
 For each DNS record type that cPanel supports you will be provided with a dedicated button to use when adding the record.

-• Name - Here you should input the domain or subdomain for this record.
+• Name - Please use this text field to type in the domain or subdomain for this record.
 Typically, for each domain name you can have as many as subdomains, you would like to.
 For each subdomain to exist, however, you will need to add a separate A type of record.
 If your subdomains are created from the Subdomains cPanel feature, cPanel will automatically create the subdomain DNS records for you.
 However, if you decide your subdomain to be hosted elsewhere, then you will need to create only its DNS record and to point it to the correct address.

-• Address - In this field, you should input the IP address to which your domain/subdomain should be pointing.
+• Address - Please use this text field to type in the IP address to which your domain/subdomain should be pointing.

 Finally, please click on the "ADD AN A RECORD" button so the record can be created successfully.